 - A curriculum vitae of no more than 5 pages

-- A one- to two-page description of your research project that includes how research in the Bell Library collection will advance the project and your intended length of stay
+- A one - three page description of your research project that includes how research in the Bell Library collection will advance the project, provides a sample of the items in the collection to be consulted, and includes an anticipated start date and intended length of stay.

 - A one-page budget that details total costs for the research trip to the Bell Library in Minneapolis

 - A letter of recommendation from a faculty adviser, department chair, or professional colleague who can attest to the quality of your work.
 Letter writers should submit recommendations directly to the Bell Library

 IMPORTANT: Submission to these fellowships grants the University of Minnesota and other sponsors the right to announce you as the recipient of the award in their promotional literature and through their web sites and social media.

 APPLICATION MATERIALS SHOULD BE SUBMITTED TO: Dr. Marguerite Ragnow, Curator, Attn: Fellowship Applications (if submitting by e-mail this should be the subject line], James Ford Bell Library, University of Minnesota, 222-21st Av S, Suite 15, Minneapolis, MN 55455.
 By e-mail to: firstname.lastname@example.org

 - Project must be relevant to the Bell collection

 - Project description articulates well why the collection is necessary for the project